 4. Roaring Fork Motor Trail

 Want to go somewhere a little more scenic?
 Roaring Fork Motor Trail is the perfect scenic drive in the Smoky Mountains.
-This is a one-way road near Gatlinburg where you can enjoy wooded views and driving close to a creek.
+This is a one-way road near Gatlinburg where you can enjoy wooded views and drive close to a creek.
 Many people say they see all kinds of wildlife along their drive.
 There are several historic sights along the road, as well as hiking trailheads.

 5. Little River Road